M-160 mortar

-The Soviet 160 mm Mortar M-160 is a smoothbore breech loading heavy mortar which fired a 160 mm bomb.
+The Soviet 160 mm Mortar M-160 is a smoothbore breech loading heavy mortar which fired a 160 mm shell.
 It replaced the 160mm Mortar M1943 in Soviet service after World War II.

 Description

 It is very similar to the M1943 mortar but has a longer barrel, thus enabling a greater range.
+Loading the mortar requires the breech to be released from the baseplate and swung into a horizontal position, after loading the round it is returned to its original position.
 It is mounted on a wheeled carriage, in order to be towed by trucks such as the GAZ-66.
 China copied it as the Type 56 mortar.

+The M-160 has a minimum range of 750 m and a maximum range of 8,040 m.

 According to the combat doctrine of the Vietnamese People's Army, the 160mm mortar was developed to destroy the enemy's fortified bunkers and trenches, and can also be used to ambush military bases.
-The mortar can be deployed in all terrains such as hills, urban areas or plains, etc. To be most effective, it is usually deployed in hilly and urban areas where the target is often hidden.
+The mortar can be deployed in all terrains such as hills, mountains, plains, and urban areas.
+It is most effective when deployed in elevated terrain and urban areas where the target is often hidden behind defensive cover.